 This decision provides important clarity to the 8(a) Program’s prior intent restriction.
 It’s not enough for the agency to tell offerors that a solicitation might be set-aside for small businesses; the agency’s intention must be more definitive.

 Small businesses and 8(a) participants should take note of this decision given its potential impact to both programs.
-If you have any questions as to how it might impact your business, please give me a call.
+If you have any questions as to how it might impact your business, please give us a call.